ReadyTalk/dns-geo-analyzer/README.md

 This will control how often the server makes requests and queries.
 It is number of seconds.

+### DNS_TIMEOUT

+The nubmer of seconds that a DNS query will wait to timeout

 ## NOTES

 The format of the ENV is very specific.
 The short names are used so that we don't have dots in the keys, which makes the data ugly in ES